Octal450/MD-11/Docs/CONTRIBUTING.md

 ```

 ## Forks, Branches, and Merging
-Please fork the repository and commit your changes there.
+Please fork the repository on [GitHub](https://github.com/Octal450/MD-11) (not FGAddon) and commit your changes there.
 Branches are optional.
 When you are ready for us to look over your work, submit a pull request following our pull request template, and we will look over it.
 If there is an issue that needs to be resolved before merging, then we will leave a comment on the pull request.